boisgera/leap/Don't panic!.md

 with

 ```
-...:error: Incompatible types in assignment (expression has type "None", target has type "int")  [assignment]
+... error: Incompatible types in assignment (expression has type "None", target has type "int")  [assignment]
 ```

 Now if you do